 After Placement of Dental Implants

 Do not disturb the wound.
-Avoid rinsing, spitting or touching the wound on the day of surgery.
+Avoid rinsing, spitting and touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue.

-Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues profusely, please call for further instructions.
+Some bleeding or redness in the saliva is normal for a few days.
+Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes at a time.
+If bleeding continues, please call for further instructions.

 Swelling is a normal occurrence after surgery.
 It will typically maximize in 24 hours.
-To minimize swelling, apply an ice bag or a plastic bag or towel filled with ice, on the cheek in the area of surgery.
-Apply the ice continuously, as much as possible, for the first 24 hours.
+To minimize swelling, apply an ice bag, plastic bag or a towel filled with ice on the cheek in the area of surgery.
+Apply the ice intermittently, as much as possible, for the first 24 hours.
 The ice should be applied for 20 minutes and removed for 20 minutes.
 Be careful not to nap with the ice left in place.

 Drink plenty of fluids.
 Avoid hot liquids or food until the local anesthesia has resolved.
 Soft food and liquids should be eaten on the day of surgery.
-Return to a normal diet as soon as possible, unless otherwise directed.
+Return to a normal diet as soon as possible unless otherwise directed.

 Good oral hygiene is essential to proper healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
-The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
-Brush your teeth and the healing abutments.
-Be gentle initially while brushing the surgical areas.
+Peridex rinse is frequently prescribed for oral surgery procedures.
+If you received a prescription, be sure to rinse for at least 30 seconds then spit it out.
+Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, especially after meals.
+Brushing your teeth and the healing abutments is no problem.
+Be gentle initially with brushing the surgical areas.